ritual-net/infernet-monorepo/projects/ritual_arweave/README.md

 and from the Arweave network.
 Users can:

 1. Upload/Download individual files from & to the Arweave network.
-2. Upload/Download models to & from the Arweave network.
+2. Upload/Download repositories to & from the Arweave network.
+Each repository is a directory containing multiple files (artifacts).
+These are commonly used in the . `infernet-ml` to store and retrieve models.

 ## Installation